 The municipality has already embarked on the process of the implementation of cost containment measures.
 On 24 April 2015, Council resolved that a Financial Recovery Plan should be developed and that Cost Containment Measures should from part of the plan.
-On 20 May 2015 the Financial Recovery Plan containing the cost containment measures was tabled in Council.
+On 20 May 2015 the Financial Recovery Plan containing the cost containment measures was tabled in Council and reviewed during the 2017/18 financial year.
 The cost containment measures involved the following cutting of cost and or elimination of cost on the following items:

-- 1. Catering for all meetings
+- Catering for all meetings

 - 2. Office groceries

 - 3. Training of officials

 - 4. Transportation

 - 5. Overtime

 - 6. Advertising fees limited to notices and adverts

-- 7. Internet usage be limited to government websites - 8.
-Printing cost centralization of printing and limit colour printing - 9.
-Matjhabeng News - 10.
-Procurement of furniture - 11.
-Telephone usage (both landlines and cell phones)
+- 7. Internet usage be limited to government websites

+- 8. Printing cost centralization of printing and limit colour printing

+- 9. Matjhabeng News

+- 10. No new appointments

+- 11. Procurement of furniture

+- 12. Telephone usage (both landlines and cell phones)